eunomia-bpf/func-call-for-command/README.md

-# GPT Func Call for Command-line
-Sure, here is a simplified and more appealing GitHub repo README for your project:

----
 # GPT Func Call generator for Command-line

 ** Your one-click solution to transform traditional command-line tools into natural language-driven powerhouses! **